Pedro Vallina: Legal problems and exile

 During his stay in Madrid he got in problems with the judicial authorities (for example in the case called "Complot de la Coronación", a failed plan to attack the day of the coronation of Alfonso XIII) and spent some time in prison.
 He finally had to flee Spain and went into exile in Paris in 1902.
-The continuation of his revolutionary activities in France, (where he established relations, among others, with Louise Michel), led to his expulsion from France.
+Vallina was one of the four suspects arrested following the 31 May 1905 Rohan bombing, an anarchist attack which was unsuccessful in harming its intended target, Alfonso XIII, the King of Spain.
+All four arrested suspects were acquitted.
+The continuation of Vallina's revolutionary activities in France, (where he established relations, among others, with Louise Michel), led to his expulsion from France.

 In 1906 he arrived in England as a political refugee.
 This country became in the late 19th and early 20th centuries a haven for revolutionaries from around the world, who in turn did not conspire against the British monarchy.
 He settled in London and was a regular in the city's Jewish Anarchist Circle, establishing relationships with figures such as Rudolf Rocker, Errico Malatesta and Piotr Kropotkin.
 He continued his studies in medicine from there.